abdulrahman-elhanafy/JS-Fundamentals/README.md

-This Repo is for ALX front-end track
+This project contains JavaScript basics as part of the ALX FE course training.